Factbox - How low can they go? Central bank policy easing in 2015

+China lowered the amount of cash banks must hold as reserves on Sunday, the second cut in two months and the biggest since the depths of the global crisis in late 2008, in a bid to boost bank lending and combat slowing growth.

-A total of 27 central banks and monetary authorities around the world have eased policy this year, with Sri Lanka's surprise interest rate cut on Wednesday the latest in a wave of measures aimed at boosting growth and bolstering inflation.
+A total of 27 central banks and monetary authorities around the world have eased policy this year in a wave of measures aimed at boosting growth and warding off the threat of deflation.

 Below is a chronological list of the moves.